kapawlak/temp_lab_host/Courses/345/3L/xlab5.md

 1. Start by turning on the function generator, setting it to a $\sim 1 \text{ kHz}$ sine wave.
 2. Turn on the oscilloscope and connect the function generator to CH1 of the oscilloscope if it isn't already connected.
-3. Calculate the period of the a $1 \text{ kHz}$ sine wave.
+3. Calculate the period of the $1 \text{ kHz}$ sine wave.
 Set the horizontal scaling to be something reasonable to see the wave.
 4. Adjust the vertical scaling of CH1 to be $1 \text{ V/div}$.
 5. Zero out both the vertical and horizontal positions using the CH1 vertical positioning knob and the horizontal positioning knob.
 6. Adjust the trigger level to $0 \text{ V}$.